Leah McSweeney: Lawsuit against Bravo

+McSweeney filed a federal lawsuit in Manhattan against NBCUniversal, Bravo, Andy Cohen, and several production companies associated with The Real Housewives of New York City.
+The complaint alleged that cocaine use was common on set and that producers had created a hostile work environment.
+McSweeney also claimed she faced retaliation after raising concerns about conditions during production.
+Cohen called allegations "false."
+In March 2026, District Judge Lewis J. Liman ruled the case will proceed in a public courtroom.

+Writing and podcast

 McSweeney has been a frequent contributor to the online publication Hypebeast, where she offers commentary on wellness, streetwear style, and motherhood.
 She also writes an advice column for Penthouse magazine.

-On June 27, 2018, McSweeney wrote a controversial article for Penthouse titled Can We Talk About Toxic Femininity? where she criticized Rose McGowan and Asia Argento and accused them of using the #MeToo movement for personal gain.
+On June 27, 2018, McSweeney wrote a controversial article for Penthouse titled Can We Talk About Toxic Femininity?, in which she criticized Rose McGowan and Asia Argento and accused them of using the #MeToo movement for personal gain.
 McSweeney received wide backlash and praise alike for her op-ed piece.

-On December 10, 2018, McSweeney co-wrote an investigative article about anti semitism and corruption within the Women's March organization for Tablet Magazine titled "Is The Women's March Melting Down?"
+On December 10, 2018, McSweeney co-wrote an investigative article about antisemitism and corruption within the Women's March organization for Tablet magazine titled "Is The Women's March Melting Down?"

+In April 2022, McSweeney published a book titled Chaos Theory, about her experiences including overcoming addiction, creating a streetwear brand, and entering the reality television space.

-In March 2023, McSweeney launched a podcast on YouTube and other platforms called The Leah McSweeney Show, where she interviewed individuals such as model Teddy Quinlivan, publicist Kelly Cutrone, Fox News' Gutfeld! panelist Kat Timpf and 2024 Democratic presidential candidate Marianne Williamson, the latter of whom she endorsed.
+In March 2023, McSweeney launched a podcast on YouTube and other platforms called The Leah McSweeney Show.
+She has interviewed individuals such as model Teddy Quinlivan, publicist Kelly Cutrone, Fox News' Gutfeld! panelist Kat Timpf, and 2024 Democratic presidential candidate Marianne Williamson, the latter of whom she endorsed.